Automated tuning for the parameters of linear solvers: Methodological studies

 The detailed methodological studies are performed to evaluate the efficiency of the proposed HES and the typical range of control parameters affecting its productivity and performance.
 These include both the parameters of the evolution strategy and the neural network-related parameters.
 These questions are discussed in detail in the following sections.

-The test results presented below deal with the NNs trained with the data for three test systems: two \texttt{cube} systems constructed for $40^3$ and $100^3$~grid points, and \texttt{apache2} system from the SSMC.
+The test results presented below deal with the NNs trained with the data for three test systems: two \texttt{cube} systems constructed for $40^3$ and $100^3$~grid points, and the \texttt{apache2} system from the SSMC.
 The three linear solver configurations with 7, 13, and 21 parameters are considered for each system.
 The randomly generated parameter vectors are used to produce SLAE solution time statistics and to train the neural network model.
 In total, 50~thousand samples are collected for each system and parameter set.
-It should be noted that the obtained datasets sufficiently differ in the number of non-converged samples: for example, for the \texttt{cube40} system with a 7-parameter set, all the combinations produce finite solution times, while for \texttt{apache2} system with a 13-parameter set, the fraction of non-converged combinations exceeds~66\%.
-The corresponding statistic for the datasets considered is presented in Table~\ref{tab:non_converged}.
+It should be noted that the obtained datasets sufficiently differ in the number of non-converged samples: for example, for the \texttt{cube40} system with a 7-parameter set, all the combinations produce finite solution times, while for the \texttt{apache2} system with a 13-parameter set, the fraction of non-converged combinations exceeds~66\%.